 4. Add the cornstarch mixture to the milk mixture and stir constantly.
 Add the sugar while stirring.

 5. Let this boil for 5 minutes or until thickened.
 It may take a while to thicken, but it will :)

-6. Pour over the angel food cake and sprinkle with enough cinnamon to decorate.
-Place in fridge to chill for a few hours or overnight.
-Serve :)
+6. Pour over the angel food cake/pound cake.
+Place in the fridge to chill for a few hours or over night.

 7. Sprinkle with enough cinnamon to decorate and serve.